 - Medical Conditions - certain conditions (including Type 1 Diabetes, Rheumatoid Arthritis, and Inflammatory Bowel Disease) can increase your risk for developing osteoporosis.

 Unchecked, these individuals are at significantly increased risk for additional bone loss and future fractures.
-That’s why The San Antonio Orthopaedic Group created the Bone Wellness Program.
+That's why TSAOG Orthopaedics created the Bone Health Program.

-If you are over the age of 50 and treated for a fracture known to be indicative of osteoporosis, your physician may refer you to our Bone Wellness Program.
-There, our Fracture Liaison Service (FLS) Certified Physician Assistant will work with you to:
+If you are over the age of 50 and are treated for a fracture known to be indicative of osteoporosis, your physician may refer you for a Bone Health consultation.
+There, our Fracture Liaison Service (FLS) Certified Nurse Practitioner will work with you to: